SasView/sasmodels/doc/guide/plugin.rst

 this will appear, possibly followed by a report of the unit test in your plugin model:

   11:06:37 - INFO: make python model peak_voigt

-**NB: If your plugin model does not appear in the dropdown, try opening a new FitPage, or restarting SasView.**

 If compilation of your plugin model fails, then Python traceback information will appear in the Log Explorer:

   11:32:47 - INFO: make python model dummy_voigt

   11:32:47 - ERROR: Traceback (most recent call last):

 If you look closely at traceback it should tell you why compilation is failing.
 A very common reason is simply that a variable name has been misspelt.
 Look for